Health

 Will a hypoallergenic pet help my allergies?

 You may see some breeds of dogs and cats referred to as hypoallergenic.
-Although this label suggests that the pets are less likely to cause allergies, studies show that this isn’t the case.
+Although this label suggests that the pets are less likely to cause allergies, studies show that they are not truly hypoallergenic.
 People with pet allergies may experience symptoms when they come into contact with any breed.
-Even hairless dogs and cats can trigger reactions, since dander, urine and other substances are what cause allergies, rather than fur.
+However, symptoms may be worse with certain breeds.
+Even hairless dogs and cats can trigger reactions since dander, urine and other substances are what cause allergies, rather than fur.
 Additionally, some people are allergic to pollen, which can stick to the fur when the pet is outside.
 When this happens, the pet can contribute to allergy symptoms even if they are classified as “hypoallergenic.”

 If you want to own a pet that is unlikely to cause symptoms, consider animals other than mammals.
 Lizards, snakes, turtles, fish, salamanders and frogs don’t typically trigger allergies.